Lydia (play): Background of Setting

 Lydia is set in the early 1970s, at a time when civil rights had become a focal point for change.
 The civil rights movement was waning, and the African-American fight for equality had become an inspiration for other oppressed minority groups, such as the Mexican-American people.
 With the civil rights movement as a source of inspiration and a guide, Mexican-Americans started what is referred to as the Chicano Movement, seeking greater rights for themselves and their undocumented relations.

 At the same time, the Vietnam War was becoming an ever-bigger catalyst for anti-war sentiment in the United States, and it became evident that most war casualties came from the working class.
 Chicano youth in the movement viewed this from a racial perspective, arguing that the Mexican-Americans and other minorities were carrying the main burden of the war.

-All of this historical background of the setting plays a significant role in Lydia, which is set on the Texas, Mexican–American border in the early 1970s.
+All of this historical background of the setting plays a significant role in Lydia, which is set in Texas on the Mexican–American border in the early 1970s.
 The character of Alvaro highlights the issues pertaining to the Vietnam War as the family deals with his absence and safe return.
 The Flores family highlights the struggles of a minority working-class family trying to make it in a country that is biased against their traditional Mexican culture and language.
 It shows their efforts to conform, specifically with their language, in order to survive.
-The setting also effects Lydia through the character of Lydia herself, an illegal immigrant who came to American seeking work and a chance at a better life.
+The setting also affects Lydia through the character of Lydia herself, an illegal immigrant who came to American seeking work and a chance at a better life.
 Octavio Solis grounded this exploration in his own experience growing up with two undocumented parents who would hire illegal maids to help in the home.
-As the Chicano Movement began to take root and thrive, this issue of immigration and illegal workers was a focus in the movement, and the characters of Lydia and Claudio (the undocumented father of the family), are effected strongly by this issue.
+As the Chicano Movement began to take root and thrive, this issue of immigration and illegal workers was a focus in the movement, and the characters of Lydia and Claudio (the undocumented father of the family), are affected strongly by this issue.
 The play as a whole arises and thrives in the turmoil and conflict created from the place and time period in which it is set.